 Our responsibility is to express an opinion on these financial statements based on our audit.
-We conducted our audit in accordance with International Standards on Auditing.
+We conducted our audit in accordance with International Standards on Auditing applicable in the Republic of Macedonia.
 Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.